moby/moby/docs/sources/reference/commandline/cli.rst

       -g, --graph="/var/lib/docker": Path to use as the root of the docker runtime --icc=true: Enable inter-container communication
+      --ip="0.0.0.0": Default IP address to use when binding container ports --ip-forward=true: Disable enabling of net.ipv4.ip_forward
+      --iptables=true: Disable docker's addition of iptables rules --mtu=0: Set the containers network MTU; if no value is provided: default to the default route MTU or 1500 if not default route is available
-      --ip="0.0.0.0": Default IP address to use when binding container ports --iptables=true: Disable docker's addition of iptables rules -p, --pidfile="/var/run/docker.pid": Path to use for daemon PID file -r, --restart=true: Restart previously running containers
+      -p, --pidfile="/var/run/docker.pid": Path to use for daemon PID file -r, --restart=true: Restart previously running containers
       -s, --storage-driver="": Force the docker runtime to use a specific storage driver